packit/packit.dev/content/posts/packit-010.md

 ---
-title: "Initial version (0.1.0)"
+title: "Initial version (0.1.0) of packit is out!"
 date: 2019-03-08T15:44:36+01:00
 draft: false
 ---

-# Initial version of packit is out!

 We would like to announce general availability of the initial version of packit, titled '0.1.0'.